egberts/egberts.github.io-src/content/articles/bind9-dnssec-root.md

 =================
 [jtable]
-directory name, named.conf keyword, description /etc/bind, directory, directory is a quoted string defining the absolute path for the server e.g. &quot;/var/named&quot;.
+directory name, named.conf keyword, description `/etc/bind`, `directory`, directory is a quoted string defining the absolute path for the server e.g. &quot;/var/named&quot;.
 All subsequent relative paths use this base directory.
 If no directory options is specified the directory from which BIND was loaded is used.
 This option may only be specified in a 'global' options statement.
 `/etc/bind`, `file`, zone files
 `/etc/bind/keys`, `key-directory`, "key-directory is a quoted string defining the absolute path, for example, &quot;/var/lib/bind/dynamic&quot; where the keys used in the dynamic update of secure zones may be found.
 Only required if this directory is different from that defined by a directory option.
 This statement may only be used in a global options clause. `rndc` `loadkeys` and `rndc` `sign` reads from this directory. "
 `/var/lib/bind`, ,